 |

 Any particular reason to not just use the Generate Scripts feature in Management Studio?
 Right-click the database, Tasks, Generate Scripts, pick the options you want, done.
-Is there a way to make that generate separate files for each proc?
-Or to do the 'if sp exists drop sp' version?

 (comments are locked)